Robertg6/CP386_180897390_a4/README.md

 To install the code start by cloning the repository, then navigate to it using your terminal.
 Fromthere you can use the makefile to compile the program.
 This can be done by using a few different commands, listed below:

-to compile the program you can use the command: Make
+to compile the program you can use the command: gcc 180897390_a4.c -lrt -pthread

-This is the same as: Make warnings_BAD

-To allow warnings use: Make warnings_OK

-To run the code use: ./Assign_4 a b c...
+to run use: ./a.out a b c....

 Where the parameters a b c are replaced with integers representing the resources in the program

+#ScreenShots and Testing

 # Contributors